• Outreach

 When friends ask me if it is dangerous to work in Mexico I have to say yes, but not at all for the reasons they assume.

-a candidate for listing under the Endangered Species Act.
+Gopherus morafkai is found in Arizona and Mexico, in the Sonoran Desert.
+Although the two species are rather cryptic in their morphology, meaning they appear very similar to the untrained eye, they are behaviorally, morphologically, ecologically, and genetically distinct.
+The U.S. Fish and Wildlife Service now considers G. morafkai a candidate for listing under the Endangered Species Act.
 In the Sonoran Desert approximately two thirds of the range of the Desert Tortoise is in Mexico but virtually no research had been conducted there.
 Therefore, to truly understand the conservation status of tortoises in the Sonoran Desert we needed to go south of the border.

 Driven by a dearth of knowledge on the status of desert tortoises south of the U.S. border, a team of Mexican, Canadian, and American collaborators began to study them in Mexico in 2005.
 Like all great adventures, strong and determined personalities drive ours.
 Mercy Vaughn and Alice Karl, two indefatigable tortoise experts, fuel the project.
 This cooperative effort focuses on crucial aspects of Desert Tortoise health, genetics, general biology, and ecology, and has included radio-telemetry, focal and behavior studies, morphometrics, and blood sample collection.
 For my part, I am investigating the genetic diversity of tortoises in Mexico and their relationship to U.S. populations.

 The biggest resource was, and still is, volunteers.
 Collecting trips were (and still are) the two-week vacation you look forward to the rest of the year.
 Since the project’s inception in 2005, we have had over 75 volunteers join us in the field in Mexico.
 They bring their vehicles, their gear, and their blood, sweat, and at times tears.
-In return they gain a new appreciation for an animal we all
+In return they gain a new appreciation for an animal we all thought we knew but is really still a mystery.

 Getting to the tropical deciduous forests of southern Sonora does not necessarily require a trip to the airport.
 In fact, it is easiest done by car (at least if you are already starting in the southwestern U.S. (California, Arizona, and Nevada) where most Desert Tortoise biologists are located.
 From Tucson, it is only an 8 hour and 40 minute drive, according to Google Maps.
 However, I’ve never made it quite that quickly.
 Less than 280 miles of travel is considered the “Hassle Free Zone,” a poorly worded campaign by the Sonora Office of Tourism to encourage U.S. travelers to feel comfortable driving to tourist destinations like Puerto Peñasco or San Carlos.
 For us, it implies that the trip is a hassle.